redpanda-data/console/CONTRIBUTING.md

 Prerequisites that should be installed before proceeding:

-- Latest Node.js v17 & npm v8
+- Latest Node.js v18 & npm v8
-- Latest Go version (currently v1.18)
+- Latest Go version
 - Docker (required to start a local redpanda cluster)

 Redpanda Console consists of two components: